timholds/font-familiarity/README.md

 Idea - what if I just generated the iamges of all the charcters in PIL and then do all the data augmentation to the images where each image has just one character in it

-## Quetions
+### ML Questions
 What if I framed my problem also as first a character recognition detection problem, and then used the sum of these [ ] find a good open-source ocr character segmentation model and use it to generate -> does a segmentation model help at all here? forcing the model to learn exactly which pixels are and aren't part of the font? caveat is that the low resolution images probably won't work

 [ ] Are there any ML strategies for doing CCE on a dataset with a large number of classes?

-# questions
-- how many datapoints per class do I want if I have around 700 classes? cifar1000 archs probably a good place to start
-- Is it better just to keep the classifier and return the top 5 classes or to omit the classifier and just use the get_embeddings() part of the model to extract the features and then compare that to the average features of each class?
+[ ] how many datapoints per class do I want if I have around 700 classes? cifar1000 archs probably a good place to start [ ] Is it better just to keep the classifier and return the top 5 classes or to omit the classifier and just use the get_embeddings() part of the model to extract the features and then compare that to the average features of each class?

 # TODO